basetenlabs/truss/docs/develop/localhost.md

 ### Faster dev loop with live reload

 You can turn on live reload by setting the `live_reload` property to `True` in `config.yaml`.
-This feature makes it faster to run a Truss in Docker in some situations.
+This feature makes it faster to iterate upon a Truss in Docker in some situations.

-It essentially works by keeping the Docker container running as you work on your Truss.
-Depending on the nature of the change, it may be able to update the existing container, avoiding building a new Docker image, making for a snappy development loop.
+ Depending on the nature of the change, it may be able to update and existing running container, avoiding building a new Docker image, making for a snappy development loop.
 This change is called a patch.
-Examples are changes to:
+Examples of patchable changes are changes to:

 1. Model code
 2. Python requirements
 3. System packages
 4. Environment variables
+5. External data
+6. Bundled packages

-Currently, only model code changes are supported, but we are working on supporting other types of patches.To understand patch computation it's important to understand a Truss's hash and signature.
+To understand patch computation it's important to understand a Truss's hash and signature.

 #### Truss Hash